LOVE is NOT Something You Find (Love Part 1)

 Now to clarify, I’m not encouraging anyone to suck it up and endure abuse from their partner, all in the name of love.
 Abuse is not love.

 To the contrary, it is dishonorable, dishonoring both the abused as it does the abuser.
-In other words, for you to allow someone to abuse you, means you enable them to continue in a lifestyle that is unacceptable.
+In other words, when you tolerate abuse, you enable your abuser to continue in a lifestyle that isn’t good for you or them.
 True love may forgive offenses (and in fact it must), but it can never excuse them.

 Which brings me to this point: you, my dear reader, are already loved profoundly more than you ever will be on any date with anyone.